revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 variation across sites {% cite Yang1994a %} and for modeling relaxed molecular clocks {% cite Drummond2006 %}.
 That means, we assume that the speciation rates are drawn from one of the $N$ quantiles of the lognormal distribution.
-For this we will use the function ‘fnDiscretizeDistribution‘ which takes in a distribution as its first argument and the number of quantiles as the second argument.
+For this we will use the function `fnDiscretizeDistribution` which takes in a distribution as its first argument and the number of quantiles as the second argument.
 The return value is a vector of quantiles.
-We use it as a deterministic variable and every time the parameters of the base distribution (*i.e.,*the lognormal distribution in our case) change the quantiles will update automatically as well.
+We use it as a deterministic variable and every time the parameters of the base distribution (*i.e.*, the lognormal distribution in our case) change the quantiles will update automatically as well.
 Thus we only need to specify parameters for our base distribution, the lognormal distribution.
 We choose a stochastic